hanhoangia/dehnn-optim/README.md

   - `layers/`:  Contains the source code for the layers of the model.
   - `trained_models/`: Contains the pre-trained model files.
 - `notebooks/`: Contains the visualization notebooks for the profiling results.
-- `profiling_results/`: Contains the profiling results of our experiments.
-Also contains our model debugging results.
+- `profiling_results/`: Contains the profiling results of our experiments, and our model debugging results.
   - `baseline`: Contains the profiling results for the baseline model.
   - `iterative-optimization`: Contains `README_MODEL.md` that describes our *iterative optimization process* and the models produced in that process.
 Contains the profiling results for these models.
   - `grid-search`: Contains the profiling results for our Grid Search experiment.